 95 • The Days of Our Years • [Asimov's Essays: F&SF] • essay by Isaac Asimov

 105 • When the Change-Winds Blow • short story by Fritz Leiber

 113 • In the Calendar of Saints • short story by Leonard Tushnet

-The next year, E. P. Dutton publishes Women Should Be Allowed, which includes the following stories, each with a long introduction in which Shore archly, wittily highlights a point or three the following story might highlight, mostly feminist points in those months after The Female Mystique and the Civil Rights Act and the ferment around the liberation movements of the previous decade-plus had no doubt given Shore at least some new hope, thus:
+The next year, E. P. Dutton published Women Should Be Allowed, which includes the following stories, each with a long introduction in which Shore archly, wittily highlights a point or three the following story might support, mostly feminist points in those months after The Female Mystique and the Civil Rights Act and the ferment around the liberation movements of the previous decade-plus had no doubt given Shore at least some new hope, thus:

 "A Mammal in a Black Crepe Dress" (published as "The Point of No Return of Gloria MacAdoo" in Good Housekeeping in 1957)

 "All Sales Final" (as "The Dress from Bergdorf’s" (ss) Cosmopolitan Jun 1959)

 "By the Still Waters of Ethel Wilkie" (as "Do You Take This Man?"
 GH 1955)